Types of Personal Injury Claims: Washington State

 Disclaimer: State and federal laws in the United States change on a regular basis.
 Any information provided in this guide is meant solely for informational purposes and should not take the place of the advice of a lawyer.
 Only a qualified attorney can assess the merits of your case and provide an effective plan for counsel.

-If you or a loved one is dealing with an accident or injury, you have enough on your plate.
+If you or a loved one is dealing with an accident or injury because of the negligence of another, you have enough on your plate.
 Let an experienced accident attorney fight for the full compensation that you deserve.
-It is not uncommon to receive a settlement from the insurance company that is five to ten times bigger with the help of a lawyer.
-Call the caring accident attorneys at Tario & Associates, P.S. in Bellingham, WA today for a FREE consultation!
+It is not uncommon to receive a settlement from the insurance company that is five to ten times larger with the help of a lawyer.
+Call the competent Bellingham personal injury attorneys at Tario & Associates, P.S. in Bellingham, WA today for a FREE consultation!
 We have been representing residents of Whatcom County, Skagit County and surrounding areas since 1979.
 You will pay nothing up front and no attorney fees at all unless we recover damages for you!